ADVERTISEMENTS

 6. digiKam

-digiKam is a free and open source photo management application with integrated features for handling libraries, raw files, XMP metadata, and basic image editing.
-It features a Photoshop-like UI and is available for free on Linux, Windows, and Mac platforms.
+digiKam is a free and open-source photo management application with integrated features for handling libraries, raw files, XMP metadata, and basic image editing.

-digiKam provides users with the ability to process bulk photos which they can import and export, organize using tags and edit metadata.
-The basic image editing options if offers are not as many as those in Photoshop but it undoubtedly outnumbers the list in many other photography apps.
+The basic image editing options if offered are not as many as those in Photoshop but it undoubtedly outnumbers the list in many other photography apps.

 $ sudo apt install digikam [On Debian/Ubuntu]